Overview

 At Deployteq, we make standard use of a simple and automated unsubscribe process in our mailings and campaigns.
 This functionality is added to every email sent.
 To stay below the issued spam threshold, it is important to have a clean mailing list, maintain a healthy sending frequency and send as many personalised emails as possible.
 Deployteq can also assist in adding the required email authentication.

 It might sound like a lot of work… So we’re happy to help you set up, adjust or optimise the above points.
-Our Deliverability Manager Jeroen Verschoor is here for you!
+Our Deliverability experts are here for you!
 Contact us to get started.

 Latest from Deployteq